robstoll/atrium/README.md

 You are invited to take part in the discussions related to design decisions, upcoming features and more.
 Bring in your own wishes and ideas into this process.

-In case you are missing a particular assertion function in Atrium, then please open a [Feature Request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]) in this repository.
+In case you are missing a particular expectation function in Atrium, then please open a [Feature Request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]) in this repository.